Tokenization Strategy

 - Human authorization required for covenant enforcement

-- Pilot suspension if exposure cap exceeded
+- Pilot suspension if exposure cap is exceeded

 Actions Taken

-- Implemented dual-control custody validation
+- Established dual-control custody validation requirements

 - Deferred secondary liquidity expansion pending supervisory alignment